ruthgn/Ames-Housing-Price-Prediction-App/README.md

 -----
 * The Ames Housing [dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) (train.csv and test.csv).
 * Python object serialization of the trained prediction model running on the app (ames_house_xgb_model.pkl).
-* List of all packages in the environment where this project was built and run (requirements.txt)
+* List of all packages in the environment where this project was built and run (requirements.txt).
-* sdfsdfsdf
+* Sample CSV files for inputing bulk entries on the app (sample_test.csv).
+* Data dictionary containing all variable description and details (data_description.txt).
+* Data dictionary containing labels representing different levels in categorical features and their human-readable counterparts (level_dictionary.csv).
+* Code file of the app (ames-house-prediction-app.py).

 Acknowledgment